bclodge/BLodge_JobsProject/README.md

 Brandon Lodge

-No addtional installs

-Project calls the github api, iterates through and pulls the job data and saves it to a .txt file and a sqlite database

-missing the 2 data check tests (good and bad) have not been able to figure those two out
+Calls github and stack overflow api/rss feeds, saves them to a database.
+Then it plots the results to a map, and some filtering / printing based on the results.

+Missing: Test, and GUI.
+But filters are there, they just pop up as maps/prints.

+To run: Run SprintThree.py and then Sprint Four.Py